 - Ensure that all eligible applications are reviewed thoughtfully and fairly.

 We welcome your comments on how we're meeting these standards.
 Email: email@example.com, attention: Standards for Service.

-In addition, applicants will receive an invitation to participate in a voluntary survey to provide feedback on the grant application guidelines on our website and any experiences consulting with our staff.
+For questions about these guidelines or your application, see Agency Contacts.
+In addition, applicants may receive an invitation to participate in a voluntary survey to provide feedback on the grant application guidelines on our website and any experiences consulting with our staff.

 Paperwork Reduction Act Statement